-This homemade creamy tomato soup recipe ended up being an absolute hit with my family.
-In fact, my husband said multiple times that this was the best soup I have ever made.
-Not bad for just throwing a bunch of stuff in a pot and hoping for the best.
+Recently we had extra canned tomatoes in our pantry, so I made a big pot of homemade tomato soup.
+This tomato soup recipe ended up being an absolute hit with my family.
+In fact, my husband said multiple times that this was the best soup he has ever had.

-You betcha!
-Adding extra things to the top of a bowl of creamy tomato soup makes it even better, in my opinion.
-Here are a few things you can add to your homemade tomato soup recipe, if you like.
+Adding extra things to the top of a bowl of tomato soup makes it even better, in my opinion.
+Here are a few things you can add to your quick and easy tomato soup recipe, if you like.